Getting a Driving Licence & Learner Driver Rules in Singapore

 If you are suffering from such diseases or disabilities, you will not be granted a driving licence.

 The list of prescribed diseases and physical disabilities include:

-- Mental disorders such as idiocy, and any mental disorder for which the person has been ordered to be detained in a psychiatric institution for treatment
+- Mental disorders for which the person has been ordered to be placed in a psychiatric institution for treatment

 - Being liable to sudden attacks of disabling giddiness or fainting

 - Being unable to read vehicle identification marks at a distance of 25 metres (even after wearing spectacles or contact lenses)

 - Being unable to distinguish the colours red, amber and green from a distance of 25 metres

 You must also declare whether you have been disqualified from holding a licence.
 This is because, if you have been disqualified from holding a driving licence, you will not be granted one.